 What not to buy?
 A Matryoshka

 One of the main commercial attractions of the city are the Christmas markets for those who are going to visit Prague at this time of the year.
-They open every day from the 29th of November, from 9 a.m. to 7 p.m. and are located in Wenceslas Square and Old Town Square.
+They are open every day from the 30th of November to the 6th of January, and the main ones are located in Wenceslas Square and Old Town Square.